Jeff Hart Wins the 2019 Southern California PGA Professional Championship

 PGA Life Member, Hart, began round three one stroke behind 36-hole leader Chad Sorensen of Buena Vista Golf Course.
 Unable to muster much momentum on the front-nine, Hart remained levelheaded and patient until he caught fire with four consecutive birdies on holes #12, #13, #14, and #15.
 In keeping the momentum rolling, Hart drained a critical 25-foot birdie putt on hole #17, and finished his third round with a six-under par 65.

-Brian Smock of Coronado Golf Course, who was three back going into the day, was red-hot throughout his final round shooting an eight-under par, 63, tying the course record on the Ranch course and charged up the leaderboard.
+Brian Smock of Coronado Golf Course, who was three back going into the day, was red-hot throughout his final round shooting an eight-under par, 63, which tied the course record on the Ranch course and allowed him to charge up the leaderboard.

 After 54-holes, Hart and Smock were deadlocked at 18-under par, 196, and the sudden-death playoff headed to the 474-yard par 4 #10.
-Smock had honors and blocked his tee shot right, out-of-bounds, opening the door for Hart, who made proceeded to make a par and win the Championship.
+Smock had the honors on the tee and blocked his tee shot right, out-of-bounds, opening the door for Hart, who proceeded to make a par and win the Championship.

 The following players have qualified for the PGA Professional Championship at Omni Barton Creek Resort and Spa in Austin, Texas on April 26-29, 2020: Jeff Hart, Brian Smock, Chad Sorensen, Chris Gilley, Alan Sorensen, Paul Holtby, Vinnie Poncino, Alan Scheer, Andrew Kramer, Michael Block, Jeff Templeton, and Chris Lempa.
 Best of luck to these 12 professionals as they represent the Southern California PGA and vie for a chance to compete in the 2020 PGA Championship.

 Tournament Contact: Max DeSpain – Director of Competitions | (951)-845-4653 or email@example.com